Analysing the impact of the ‘Amazon Effect’ on B2B Sales

 Brian Solis, Principle Analyst, Altimeter Group

-The so called ‘Amazon Effect’ is setting the bar high when it comes to B2B customer experience.
-Indeed Salesforce statistics on the connected customer reports some of the B2C factors influencing B2B buying behaviours:
+The so-called ‘Amazon Effect’ is setting the bar high when it comes to B2B customer experience.
+Indeed recent statistics suggest customer expectations are at an all-time high in 2019:

-The most successful B2B sellers are those who are looking at and prioritising things like understanding customer’s evolving behaviours and preferences, and anticipating their needs in order to deliver more meaningful engagement opportunities.
+The most successful B2B sellers are those who are looking at and prioritising things like understanding customer’s evolving behaviours and preferences, and anticipating their needs in order to deliver more meaningful customer experiences.

-When you purchase something from Amazon every step of the buying experience is meticulously designed and orchestrated, so how can you make your B2B sales process fell more like checking out on Amazon?
+When you purchase something from Amazon, every step of the buying experience is meticulously designed and orchestrated, so how can you make your B2B sales process feel more like checking out on Amazon?
+How can you harness the power of experience as a differentiator?

 5 lessons every B2B seller should learn from the ‘Amazon Effect’